shayanhabibi/Partas.GitNet/README.md

 I can just do a git push at the end of the run.
 Delightful for me.

+Why delightful?
+[Take a look](https://github.com/shayanhabibi/Partas.Solid.Primitives/blob/master/RELEASE_NOTES.md) at some of the repos of bindings I'm authoring (so many mini projects in one repo).

 > [!WARNING]
 > My CI is risky, and it's okay, because GitNet is
 > configurable.
 You can run steps and inspect outputs to determine